Ozarks, a slight return (in the numbering of the days)

 Back at the cabins I wake the sleepy heads up.
 And I make some coffee.
 Delaying my coffee enjoyment until I return may be the hardest part of the morning walks.
 But out in the woods, I forget.
 Back on the deck, coffee in my nose, I watch the locals again.
 The honeysuckle banks steam and waft: coffee and then honeysuckle, coffee again.
 The hummers ply the blooms.
 I remember pulling the flower pistils backwards through honeysuckle blooms onto my tongue for that drop of nectar inside them, all the way back to the time of early childhood with my grandmother in charge.
 How sweet it was.
 What it must taste like on the feathered, split and tubular tongue of a hummer.
 The jays are coming and going again.
 And I try and find where in the downhill hickory leaves the nest is hidden.
 They donít seem to go to the same spot.
 Jay nests are usually close to the trunk on a main split and are well hidden.
 These birds make very twiggy clumps.
 I do see one jay dive down below the deck and get just within the boundary of the honeysuckle banks.
 A thrasher immediately challenges him, flutters him off and chases him out of sight.
 The thrasher nest is definitely in there close somewhere.

 After the noon sun is up later, I walk down the highway just behind the cabins that winds down toward the river.
 It was always good for the north country flowers.
-Though it passes private land in many places, the road banks are never mowed on this small side highway.
+Though it passes private land in many places, the road banks are never mowed on this small locals only highway.
 People rarely care about a man with a camera who seems oddly focused on butterflies and flowers.
 Sensitive briar grows pink in the ditches.
 A few cloudywings flutter there.
 Soon I am in the wild Larkspur, Missouri Primrose, showy primrose, the tall spikes of the Yellow Coneflower.
 This coneflower only grows up here in these four closely clustered counties, mostly near limestone.
 Also skullcap, several mint species, some more butterflies including the nectaring Pipevine Swallowtails.
 More Brown Thrashers sing above me.
 Indigo Buntings smack and hide.
 Penstemon, Indian paintbrush and, beneath a powerline, a clear pool of water with toads calling.
 Here and there a Monarch is frisking the milkweed plants.
 I see no snakes.
 I stoop and sniff bloom after bloom standing in flowers sometimes above my knees.

 Next morning, I go down the road beyond the trail where my Nightjar resides.
 I was tempted to flush him again but I deferred.
 Off to my left was a valley that was filled with grounded cloud, like a fire had settled and died, filling the whole landscape up with a white foam up to the ridge tops.
 I pass a small pull out but see nothing of a sign.
 I circle back and find there is just enough room for about two cars in the shade in this spot.
 There is a small spike of a sign which says OHT, the Ozark Highland Trail.
 And I am in.
 It is cedar and fog, stone and dawn bird song.
 I am away from the slopes where the Worm-eaters sing, away from the river on this side of the highway.
 This trail likely goes for miles beyond where I can go right now, this one morning, unless today is the day I decide to just walk off into the mountains for good.
 I will decide on the way.

 I find some milkweed vine with their chocolate/purpled bloom clusters.
 The place is rich with ferns and mossy rock.
 I hear Indigo Buntings off in some unseen opening to the left.
 And then on the trail I find a very aged looking Box Turtle.
 The Three-toed Box, Terrapene carolina triunguis, is easily one of my favorite Arkansas animals.
 My wife and I have helped countless of them cross the highways in Faulkner county in the Spring months when they seem to be on the move.
 We have brought some youngsters back to our own home woods.
 We had already been doing this again this year before we headed north for this break from our normal routine.
-On my walk the morning before, with my Nightjar, I had seen one young Box about 3 to 4 inches long in the shell.
+On my walk the morning before, with my Nightjar, I had seen one young Box about 3 to 4 inches in shell length.
 On that trail, in the rich woods, it did not need my help going on with its life.
 These small terrapins grow rapidly for the first 4 to 5 years to reach sexual maturity.
 That little one yesterday was probably not there yet, to this driving instinctual power, to this seeking of the opposite sex.

 But here on this Highland trail, this first turtle I see is striking and large, red and yellow spotted on the forefeet and head with the red eyes of a male.
 I have pondered the age of these small things before.
 And have never personally killed one on the highways, shortening their life.
 I really have no excuse for those drivers that do, except distraction.
 And that may be an explanation, but it is not an excuse.
 I find people take the lives of these turtly things too lightly sometimes.
 I respect them like trees.
 But this male by size must be one of the oldest I have ever seen.
 I stoop and try to get his picture without disturbing him much.
 Though, what must he think of a flash of light from a trail giant?
 Nonetheless, he never retracts his head.
 He just gives me the look, the patient eye.
 Tolerating me, the leering youngster.
 Boxies live to 70 and beyond.
 There are records of hundred year old Three-toes.
 Apparently most that make it past the first 5 years and achieve sexual maturity live to at least 45.
 Nothing eats them really but some strong jawed dog, perhaps a coyote would, if it was worth the jaw work required.
 I suspect mostly the highway takes them.
 And though this old guy is just one hundred yards maybe through the trees from the roadway, he may never have crossed it in his long life.
-Coming to the edge one day and casting a look across that expanse that just did not look promising, he just turned back.
+Coming to the edge one day and casting a look across that expanse that just did not look very promising, he just turned back.
 The world over there not worth the hard gray heat of the highway, the weird rumble he could feel in the base of his shell.
-Who knows what old faded head has seen?
+Who knows what that old faded head has seen?
 I leave him to his long life.

 And then not a hundred steps ahead on the trail I find another Box.
 This one shell faded and face faded.
 The eye does seem to have a tinge of red.
 So maybe another male but he looks even older than the last.
 Have they ever met, living a half a football field apart?
 You can see that this one has worn the red spots right off of his neck and head.
 He may be again older than me.
 A shame they donít have visible rings like a tree cut, to age them.
 This one is also fearless, and the head never retracts.
 In all my many rescues and in my home turtles, I have never seen one looking quite this old.
 I bid this one good bye and I work my way further down the trail, with Cardinals calling, more Buntings.
 And I come to a place to stop.
 To turn back.
 Turns out it is not the day I walk off to my woodland death.
 I will save this trail now for a longer walk someday.
 And then as I am coming back towards the truck, I find another trail branch that heads off to the left just past where I had parked.
 It appears to cross over the highway and head toward the river west of here.
 I smile.